-This writ-up seeks to expose the hypocrisy and opportunistic preoccupation of Kwesi Pratt Jnr, Koku Anyidohu and other mouth-watering guys in the National Disappointed Congress (NDC) who are bent on taking our beloved country to the dark ages through their unguarded pronouncements.
+This write-up seeks to expose the hypocrisy and opportunistic preoccupation of Kwesi Pratt Jnr, Koku Anyidohu and other mouth-watering guys in the National Disappointed Congress (NDC) who are bent on taking our beloved country to the dark ages through their unguarded pronouncements.
 According to Abbie Hoffman; the idea that media is there to educate us, or to inform us, is ridiculous because that is about tenth or eleventh on their list.
-In using the above quote in examining the recent chattering and vituperations by the Managing Editor of the Insight Newspaper, Kwesi Pratt and the so-called Communications Director at the presidency – Koku Anyidohu, I will not hesitate to describe these two guys as buffoons.
+In using the above quote in examining the recent chattering and vituperations by the Managing Editor of the Insight Newspaper, Kwesi Pratt and the so-called Communications Director at the presidency – Koku Anyidohu, I will not hesitate to describe these two guys as clowns.

 In fact, when I read Auberon Waugh's assertion that; the best people nowadays go into journalism, the second best into business, the rubbish into politics and the shits into law, I was nearly swayed by Auberon's remark until I did a critical analysis on Kwesi Pratt's actions and inactions where my findings proved me otherwise.
 Kwesi, to me is not only hypocrite but has proven to be a stomach journalist and a sycophant.
 As for Koku Anyidohu, the least said about him, the better.
 Who at all do these guys think they are?
 According to Confucius; he who speaks without modesty will find it difficult to make his words good.
-And to this Prophet Bob Marley adds; the lips of the righteous teach many but fools die for want of wisdom.
-To contextualise the above quotes, Confucius and Bob advise mankind to be circumspect in making public statements because once an irresponsible statement is made, it becomes difficult to retract it as the damage might be irreparable.
-'Mpanin se, de3 ntoa duru no nsan nuru ho'.
+And to this Prophet Bob Marley adds: the lips of the righteous teach many but fools die for want of wisdom.
+To contextualise the above quotes, Confucius and Bob advice mankind to be circumspect in making public statements because once an irresponsible statement is made, it becomes difficult to retract it as the damage might be irreparable.
+'Mpanin se, de3 ntoa duru no nsan nuru ho.'

 Kwesi Pratt thinks by virtue of practising journalism for a long time he has a repository of knowledge.
 He has arrogated to himself the spokesman of the 22 million Ghanaians and thus assumes he is the only one who is expected to take the mediocre NDC government to the cleaners.
 Kwesi Pratt should know that in this modern world, it is not how long you live that matters but how you have lived.
 In other words, it is not the number of years that Kwesi Pratt has practised journalism that matters, but how his 'sacrifices' and experience in the job had benefitted the ordinary Ghanaian that counts.
 What is Kwesi Pratt's track record in journalism?
-That he, together with other colleagues in the media was jailed by Rawlings; that he once stood on the ticket of the CPP as a parliamentary candidate and lost miserably; that he is a leading member of the useless Committee for Joint Action (CJA); that he wakes up every morning and most of the time misinforms the public through other media network; that he is the Managing Editor of the Insight Newspaper which is read only by his cronies in Accra; that the Insight newspaper is being funded by people close to the Vice President; that he portrays to be a CPP stalwart but is an NDC sympathiser in disguise?
+That he, together with other colleagues in the media was jailed by Rawlings; that he once stood on the ticket of the CPP as a parliamentary candidate and lost miserably; that he is a leading member of the Committee for Joint Action (CJA); that he wakes up every morning and most of the time misinforms the public through other media network; that he is the Managing Editor of the Insight Newspaper which is read only by his cronies in Accra; that the Insight newspaper is being funded by people close to the Vice President; that he portrays to be a CPP stalwart but is an NDC sympathiser in disguise?
 Is that all, Kwesi?

 Ladies and gentlemen, as a Ghanaian, I am not enthused about the way Kwesi Pratt and Koku Anyidohu use the media and their positions to launch scathing attacks on our elders, especially His Excellency J. A. Kufuor, the Minority Leader – Hon Osei-Kyei Mensah as well as Hon.
 Opare Ansah.
 What has ex-President Kufuor done to warrant these abuses from Kwesi Pratt and Koku Anyidohu?
 This is a man who served and continues to serve the country with patriotism, humility and competence, the man whose administration discovered oil in commercial quantities, the man who made history by being the only president to have successfully served two four-year terms in office through democratic means, the man who featured regularly in all the G-8 Summits and continues to secure international appointments, abolished the Criminal Libel Law that sent Kwesi Pratt and some of his colleagues to jail, stopped the serial killings of women and instituted the People's Assembly Concept.